mansih2003/Explorable-Augmented-Reality-Application-for-Data-Structures/README.md

 <img width="390" alt="image" src="https://user-images.githubusercontent.com/77117188/214893849-b9f89a55-51b9-44bb-af5c-9f0f7a0d356b.png">
 <img width="390" alt="image" src="https://user-images.githubusercontent.com/77117188/214894000-b1239aa0-a09e-4804-83a1-5b51ce937862.png">
-> represents the dragging of chain links next to each other for appending and the C code for addition/appending of linked list is being shown in a scroll view at the right side of the screen
+>  Represents the dragging of chain links next to each other for appending and the C code for addition/appending of linked list is being shown in a scroll view at the right side of the screen

 <img width="414" alt="image" src="https://user-images.githubusercontent.com/77117188/214894316-fc2c5e0d-96b2-4f24-a295-d80154316495.png">
-> shows the addition of chain link between the 2 other chain links, the chain links shift one position right clearing up a position for the chain link to be added in between
+>  Shows the addition of chain link between the 2 other chain links, the chain links shift one position right clearing up a position for the chain link to be added in between
 >  A similar operation can be performed for removal of the linked list too